spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 Every installer needs to create a marker of the type `OutputMarker` at the end of a successful installation.
 Simply call the `write()` method on the marker to create the required empty file.

 It is recommended that an installer removes any related uninstaller's marker, to enable uninstallation.
+Use the `MarkerOptional` class to refer to the uninstaller's marker without triggering an unnecessary installation.

 **Arguments:**